zachallett/null_and_void/README.md

 ### Singleton Implementation ##################################################

-`NullAndVoid::NullObject` is a singleton, all calls to an implementation of it will result in the same object.
+`NullAndVoid::NullObject` is a singleton.
+All calls to an implementation of it will result in the same object.
 Therefore:

 ```ruby